Explore Trails

 1420 Price Park Dr, Greensboro, NC 27410

-The 92-acre Price Park is protected by a conservation easement held by PLC and provides a small sanctuary amidst a Greensboro suburb.
+The 92-acre Price Park is protected by a conservation easement held by PLC and provides a small sanctuary in the middle of a Greensboro suburb.
 The park features a hiking trail, paved greenway, and a bird and butterfly sanctuary.
-The 1-mile Evergreen Trail (pictured) winds through a lively forest while the 1-mile Price Park Greenway follows along the creek with more open views.
+The 1-mile Evergreen Trail (pictured) winds through a lush forest while the 1-mile Price Park Greenway follows along the creek with more open views.

 - Accessibility: The Evergreen Trail has a short-lived wide smooth section going clockwise from the library.
 It then turns into a slimmer path with rocks and roots.
 The Price Park Greenway is paved and more easily accessible.